-The biceps is a small muscle group.
-There is no need to do more exercises for arms than you do for back.
-Try different exercises but stick with only a few.
-Anything over 3 seems excessive and makes it harder to track progress.
-The more variables there are, the harder it is to analyze effectiveness.
+The biceps represent a small muscle group.
+There is no need to do more exercises for your arms than you do for your back.
+Try different movements but stick with a few.
+Anything over 3 seems excessive and makes tracking progress harder.
+The more variables there are, the harder it is to measure their effectiveness.

-The people with the fullest biceps have genetically short tendons and long muscle bellies.
-Larry Scott in the image above is a good example.
-He had really short tendons and long muscle bellies of the biceps.
+Many people do Scott curls in the hope to fill the lower portions of the biceps, but that’s a waste of time.
+The bodybuilders with the fullest biceps have genetically short tendons and long muscle bellies.
+Larry Scott himself is a good example.
+He had short tendons and long muscle bellies.

-If you have long tendons and short muscle bellies, there’s nothing you can do fill out your biceps.
-Tendon don’t grow, dummy!
+Conversely, if you have long tendons and short muscle bellies, there’s nothing you can do to fill out your “lower” biceps.
+Tendons don’t grow, dummy!

 Note: Some arm wrestlers find the Scott curl beneficial for the sport.
-In this article we are focusing on hypertrophy training and not preparation for an arm wrestling contest.
+In this article, I am focusing on hypertrophy training, not preparation for an arm wrestling contest.

-Chin-ups are a great exercise but the majority of the population will experience wrist pain, especially when the grip is close.
-The straight bar twists the wrists in a very unnatural position and unless you have flexible and resilient connective tissues it will hurt.
+Chin-ups are a great exercise, but the majority of the population will experience wrist pain from them.
+The straight bar twists the wrists in a very unnatural position.
+Unless you have flexible and resilient connective tissues it will hurt.

 This is where neutral grip pull-ups and ring pull-ups come to save the day.
-Out of the two the ring pull-up is better.
+Out of the two, the ring pull-up is better.
 It starts as a pull-up and ends as a chin-up.
-This exercise is much kinder to the elbow than the straight bar versions.
+The movement is kinder to the elbow than the straight bar versions.

 So, which are the best biceps exercises?

-This will vary from person to person but the most joint friendly biceps movements are standing dumbbell curls and ring pull-ups.
-Those two movements prevent unnecessary stress on the joints and work the biceps muscle completely.
-However, everybody is free to experiment and add or remove exercises according to personal preferences.
+In my opinion, the most joint friendly biceps movements are standing dumbbell curls and ring pull-ups.
+Those two prevent unnecessary stress on the joints and work the biceps muscle completely.
+However, everybody is free to experiment.

 More tips on biceps training:

-– NEVER train your biceps before big compound exercises such as deadlifts, bench press, squat, power clean…etc. You risk injuries, if you attempt big exercises with weaken and fatigued arm flexors.
+– Don’t train your biceps before big compound exercises such as deadlifts, bench presses, squats, power cleans…etc. You risk injuries if you attempt big exercises with fatigued arm flexors.

-– Don’t do more than 3 exercises for your biceps.
+– Don’t do more than 3 movements for your biceps.
 If you want to add more volume, you can just do more sets of the same exercises.

 – Squats don’t build big biceps.
 Curls and pull-ups do.